Curriculum Guide · Courses

 This course will examine critically the law governing lawyers' ethics.
 The course will address the role of the lawyer in an adversary system, professional ethics and personal morality, the allocation of decision-making between lawyer and client, zealous representation, lawyer-client trust and confidence, conflicts of interest, preparing and examining witnesses, client perjury, prosecutors' ethics, judicial ethics, solicitation of clients, and the ethics of torture.
 Readings will include the rules and standards of professional conduct, case law, legal scholarship, and anecdotal materials.
 Class discussion will be based on these materials as well as excerpts from film and television.
 This course will be of special interest to those interested in criminal law, public interest law, and litigation generally.
 Please note: This is not a preparation course for the MPRE.
 Many of the ABA's Model Rules of Professional Conduct will be assigned, and you will be expected to have a working familiarity with them.
 However, the Model Rules will not be the focus of the course except in the context of broader discussions of lawyers' professional conduct in an adversary system.
 The emphasis of the class will be principally, but not exclusively, on litigation in the criminal context.
 Although differing ethical views will be discussed, the instructor will emphasize a client-centered view of lawyers’ ethics, rooted in the Bill of Rights.
 The examination will be closed-book.

-Students may receive credit for only one offering in the Professional Responsibility series and may not receive credit for both a course in this series and American Legal Profession or Professional Responsibility or Professional Responsibility: Problems from Practice or Professional Responsibility for Tax Lawyers or Legal Ethics in Corporate Practice.
-Students MAY receive credit for this course and Professional Responsibility in Law Firm and Corporate Practice.
+Students may receive credit for only one offering in the Professional Responsibility series and may not receive credit for both a course in this series and American Legal Profession or Professional Responsibility or Professional Responsibility and Small Firm Practice: How to Start and Build a Law Firm or Professional Responsibility and the Future of the Legal Profession or Professional Responsibility for Tax Lawyers or Professional Responsibility: A Case Study Approach or Professional Responsibility: Ethics in Public Interest Practice or Professional Responsibility: How and Why Lawyers Get Into Trouble or Professional Responsibility: Problems from Practice or The American Legal Profession in the 21st Century: Alternative Service Delivery Models, Emerging Practice Technologies, and New Regulatory Challenges.